nsulmol/afspm/README.md

 Note: if your experiment depends on local scripts, ensure you call your script within that directory (e.g. if you have an 'experiment.py' you will use, ensure it is in the directory where you call spawn; this assumes any class within is defined as "class = 'experiment.className' in your config.toml).

 Whenever spawn is run, a components monitor is created to monitor all spawned components.
 This monitor communicates with components over an ipc connection, expecting heartbeats at a regular cadence.
 If a component does not send a heartbeat in a pre-alloted time, the monitor assumes the component has crashed or is frozen, and proceeds to kill and restart it.
-Upon restart, 'sufficient' prior data sent to the component will be resent via a cache mechanism within the afspm controller, allowing the component to return to the previous state it was in and continue functioning.
+Upon restart, 'sufficient' prior data sent to the component will be resent via a cache mechanism within the microscope scheduler, allowing the component to return to the previous state it was in and continue functioning.
 The definition of 'sufficient' data is defined by the user in their configuration file.
 In some cases, it may be as simple as sending the last scan, scan parameters, scan state, etc. However, for more complicated logic, a more involved cache will be necessary.

 This logic was put into place to try to minimize a crash breaking an experiment.
 Since individual SPM runs can be long (>8 hours), it is likely a run will be done while the user is at home (assuming any needed automation is in place).
 Thus, we do not want an unexpected crash of one component to ruin the experiment.